lasverg/bandClock/readme.md

 ## Get Started

-To use the band clock plugin you need to load the current version of jQuery (> 1.6.4)
+To use the band clock plugin you need to load the current version of jQuery (> 1.6.4) and the source of the plugin.

 ```html
 <div class="clock"></div>